 In account B, you reinvest your earnings.
 After a year, your account contains $106,000—a nice gain, but not an earth-shattering one.
 After five years, your capital has grown to $130,382.
 After 10 years, your money approaches $180,000, and the power of compounding is becoming hard to miss.
 The growth is coming faster now; in 15 years you’re nearly at $240,000.
 After 20, you’ve got more than $320,000.
 In 30 years, you’ve surpassed $570,000.

 At that steady 6% return, account A is still generating $6000 per year, even after 30 years.
 Account B, meanwhile, increases its growth rate every year; by year 30 it generates $32,510 in new money.
 No wonder Albert Einstein dubbed compounding “the eighth wonder of the world.”

-There’s a strong case to be made for an investment strategy powered by compounding your returns, and we’ll write more about the topic in the weeks and months to come.
-If you would like help harnessing the power of compounding the returns of your investments, we may be able to help.
-That’s just part of what we do.
+If you would like help harnessing the power of compounding the long-term returns of your investments, we may be able to help.